jamesaud/pypeline/README.md

 ## Installation
 Make sure you have python3.

-You must have git installed with command line input, because the pipeline uses the shell command 'git clone'
+You must have git installed with command line input, because the pipeline uses the shell command 'git clone'.

 How to install: